megahomyak/yet_another_ini/README.md

 Yet another .ini clone.
 Has one feature that .ini lacks.

+File extension should be .yai, idk.
+This thing will never be popular

 # Installation

 Yes, this shit is also available on pypi.